2023 Solar Incentives Guide for Sussex, WI - Tax Credits & Rebates

 Next Steps for Installing Solar in Sussex

-The nationwide use of solar energy has gone up significantly in the past 15 years, in part due to the proliferation of solar incentives.
-You might receive these incentives from your local utility company, the federal government or the Wisconsin government.
-We suggest talking to your local Sussex solar installer to learn more about these incentives and to ensure that you're getting all of the money you can for your solar panels.
+Solar incentives may be provided by your local utility company, the Wisconsin government or the federal government.
+The variety of available incentives has helped nationwide use of solar energy increase greatly in the last 15 years.
+We suggest talking to your local Sussex solar installation company for more information about these incentives and to make sure that you're getting all the money you can for your solar panels.

 EcoWatch's Sussex, WI Solar Incentives FAQs

-How much can I save on my electric bill annually if I add solar panels to my house in Sussex?
+How much can I save annually on my electric bill if I add solar panels to my Sussex home?

 Can I receive incentives both towards the up-front cost of solar panels, and later as reimbursement?